ILIAD-ocean-twin/application_package/WavyOceanDataProcessing/README.md

 **NOTE**: A complete version of the WavyOcean example (wich also includes [logging](https://docs.python.org/3/library/logging.html)) is available in the github repository: [WavyOcean.py](./files/WavyOcean_v2.py)

-### Application package software container

-#### The Dockerfile
+### The Dockerfile

-Create a `Dockerfile` file with the instruction to create a Docker Image.
+Create a `Dockerfile` file with the instruction to create a Docker Image:
-The file contents are:

 ```docker
 FROM python:alpine3.19